rizkyhaksono/Struktur-Data-Demo/README.md

 ﻿# Struktur Data Demo

-This repository contains the source code of the Data Structure project.
-This project is made for the Data Structure course at the University of Muhammadiyah Malang.
-This project is made using Java and Python.
+This repository contains the source code of the Data Structure project using Java and Python.
+Also, made for the Data Structure course at the University of Muhammadiyah Malang.

 <b>⚠️ All codes are my rights and are not allowed to be copied or used without my permission. ⚠️</b>